Reading Time: 6 minutes 55 seconds

 As a trainer, you've probably heard hype about amino acid supplementation.
-Most of this comes from the weight room where serious lifters use BCAAs to improve muscle development post-workout.
+Most of this comes from the weight room where serious lifters use BCAAs (branched chain amino acid) to improve muscle development post-workout.
 But now there may be some proof that amino acid supplements, not just protein supplements, could support weight loss.

 Always be sure to stay within your scope of practice as a personal trainer.
 But also make sure you're up to date on the latest trends and science surrounding the world of health and fitness.
 So, here's what you need to know if your clients ask about taking amino acid supplements.